Baguette-Lancer/hello_world/README.md

 Getting there chief!

 This is Elemion the Elf.
 Exiled to Earth.
-I don't my fellow elves here but I have my blade.
+I don't have my fellow elves here but I have my blade.
 Earth shall never fall!